 Website: → www.ec.europa.eu/eures/public/en

 Erasmus for Young Entrepreneurs is a win-win exchange for those of you looking to start your own business, or expand an existing one!
-The program facilitates exchanges of experience, learning and networking for new EU entrepreneurs by working with an experienced entrepreneur in another EU country.
-This win-win exchange will reinforced the relationship between the both side, and both of you can also discover new European markets or business partners, different ways of doing business.
+The program facilitates exchanges of experience, learning, and networking for new EU entrepreneurs by allowing them to work with an experienced entrepreneur in another EU country.
+This exchange reinforces the relationship between countries, and also allows both participants to discover new European markets or business partners, and different ways of doing business.

 If you are 18 years old or will be soon, and ready to step out of your comfort zone, DiscoverEU is for you!
 DiscoverEU is an initiative of the European Union that gives you the opportunity to discover Europe through learning experiences.
-Travelling predominantly by rail (there are exceptions to allow those living on islands or in remote areas), you will discover Europe’s stunning landscapes and its variety of cities and towns.
+Travelling predominantly by rail (there are exceptions for those living on islands or in remote areas), you will discover Europe’s stunning landscapes and its variety of cities and towns.
 You will experience new cultures, learn about Europe’s vast history, and form connections all over Europe.
 You will also gain invaluable personal skills, including confidence, independence, and the ability to open your mind to new views.

-Since the beginning of the program in 2018, it’s almost 50 000 young people who have been awarded the precious travel pass and discovered Europe.
-If you don’t want to go alone, you can make a team with your friends and discover Europe together.
+Since the beginning of the program in 2018, more than 200,000 young people have been awarded the precious travel pass and discovered Europe.
+If you don’t want to go alone, you can form a team with your friends and discover Europe together.
 In addition to the age requirement, you must be a resident of an EU country, or of Iceland, Liechtenstein, North Macedonia, Norway, Serbia, or Turkey.

-How to apply: each year, two application rounds are organized.
-You have to answer of 5 questions about Europe and a subsidiary question.
-The selection depends on: the budget and the answers to the different questions and the places available for each country.
+How to apply: each year, there are two application rounds, including a quiz.
+The selection depends on the budget, the answers to the different questions, and the number of places available for each country.

 Website: → www.europa.eu/youth/discovereu_en